wilwfy/LeetCode/README.md

 1. Using 2 pointers.
 2. Or using Priority Queue (Heap) if some kinds of ordering is required.

+List Problems:
+1. Using two pointers (slow pointer and fast pointer) to locate the middle element of the list.

 Memoization:
 1. For a tree-like data structure, probably need a Hash table such as HashMap<TreeNode, Integer> to store the calculated values for Java implementation.